smartsheet-samples/node-read-write-sheet/README.md

 ## Setup
 * Install the smartsheet library with `npm install smartsheet` at the command line
-* Import the sample data from "Sample Sheet.xlsx" into a new sheet

 * Update the `config.json` file with these two settings:
     * An API access token, obtained from the Smartsheet Account button, under Personal settings
-    * The Sheet Id, obtained from sheet properties

 * Run the application using your preferred IDE or at the command line with `node node-read-write-sheet.js`

 The rows marked "Complete" will have the "Remaining" value set to 0.
 (Note that you will have to refresh in the desktop application to see the changes)